Resources

 Expenses Not Covered By FSA

 While FSA can cover most orthodontic treatments that affect your health and wellbeing, cosmetic orthodontics are not covered.
 These include whitening procedures.
 You can’t even buy a special toothpaste or floss with the money in an FSA, as these are also not considered eligible expenses.
+In fact, most dental insurance plans, in general, do not cover cosmetic dentistry.

 Types of Orthodontic Treatments